xzk1990314/RBUD/README.md

 Welcome to the RBUD 1.0 tutorial, which provides software, documentation, and tutorial for method for microbial community profiling developed by Zhikai Xing.
-Most tools are supported both as individual software packages (typically `Python`,`Perl` or `R`).
+Most tools are supported as individual software packages (typically `Python`,`Perl` or `R`).

+##**1.
+Requirements**

+Before you use RBUD method, you should build your development environment in Linux.
+In addition, SOAPaligner/soap2 should be install.

+## **MDGM database

 ## **Microbial community profiling**